XerxesCoder/Moxiebot/README.md

 - `/info [symbol]` - Fetch detailed information about a specific token (e.g., `/info MOX-M460`).
 - `/buy [symbol] [amount]` - Simulate buying a specific amount of a token and see the price impact.
 - `/sell [symbol] [amount]` - Simulate selling a specific amount of a token and see the price impact.
+- `/score` - Return Top 20 on leaderboard based on Moxie SCORE
+- `/rewards` - Return Top 20 on leaderboard based on Today Rewards

 ## How to Use
 1. Start the bot: [Moxie Bot](https://t.me/moxiepoxiebot).